Quantum Immortality and Non-Classical Logic: Introduction

-We call the line of argument summarised above and presented in \S\ref{sec:qi} \emph{Everett's argument} and to its conclusion as \emph{Everett's conclusion}, more in homage to the genesis of these ideas in Everett's seminal thesis \cite{ev} than because Everett himself clearly formulated them.
-Indeed, Everett never formally defined this experiment, but variants of it have been given independently by several authors \cite{squires86, tegmark97}.
-It is not universally accepted.
-It has been attacked from various directions, not least in terms of its real-world applicability, for instance around the definition of death (or at least of a discrete binary distinction between ``alive'' and ``dead'') --- see \cite{tegbook,tegmark97}.
-From the philosophical perspective we see critiques based on the classical philosophical problem of individual identity and its persistence, what it means to ``expect'' a subjective outcome like one's own death as opposed to predicting an objective event, the distinction between actual and probable events, and the meaning of probabilistic thinking in the MWI context; see \cite{lewis00,papineau04,aranyosi12,sebens15,sep-qm-manyworlds}, and references therein.
+We call the line of argument summarised above and presented in \S\ref{sec:qi} the \emph{Quantum Immortality Argument (QIA)}, and refer to its conclusion as \emph{Quantum Immortality}.
+Although Everett never formally defined this experiment, variants of it have been given independently by several authors \cite{squires86, tegmark97}.
+Neither the argument nor its conclusion is universally accepted.
+The QIA has been attacked from various directions, not least in terms of its real-world applicability, for instance around the definition of death (or at least of a discrete binary distinction between ``alive'' and ``dead'') --- see \cite{tegbook,tegmark97}.
+From the philosophical perspective we see critiques\footnote{Not all of the authors of these critiques reject the MWI even while rejecting the QIA; see for example \cite{deutsch99}.} based on the classical philosophical problem of individual identity and its persistence, what it means to ``expect'' a subjective outcome like one's own death as opposed to predicting an objective event, the distinction between actual and probable events, and the meaning of probabilistic thinking in the MWI context\footnote{Of particular note here is the lack of an ensemble or ``God's eye'' view of the experiment: there is no vantage point from which an external obsever can quantify overall outcomes.}; see \cite{deutsch99,lewis00,papineau04,aranyosi12,sebens15,sep-qm-manyworlds}, and references therein.
 Everett himself anticipated some of these objections in \cite{ev}.

-There are two other ways in which Everett's argument is critiqued, both of which are much more general in their scope.
+There are two other ways in which the QIA is critiqued, both of which are much more general in their scope.
 They concern (1) the role of infinity and the infinitesimal in physics, and (2) the role of the computable.
-A motivation for the first of these is that if we live in a finite universe which has existed for finite time, and if the fields, matter, time, and space of the universe are all discrete at small enough scales discrete, then we should reject all objects and arguments which employ the infinite and the infinitesimal.
+A motivation for the first of these is that if we live in a finite universe which has existed for finite time, and if the fields, matter, time, and space of the universe are all discrete at sufficiently small scales, then we should reject all objects and arguments which employ the infinite and the infinitesimal.
 Such strictly \emph{finitist} theories include digital physics \cite{wheeler90}, cellular automata \cite{nks}, loop quantum gravity \cite{loop1}, and more besides --- see \cite{schmidhuber97} and references therein.
-The questionable role of infinity in Everett's argument has been highlighted by \cite{tegbook} amongst others.
+The questionable role of infinity in the QIA has been highlighted by \cite{tegbook} amongst others.

 The second critique, namely that our current theories of physics are non-computable, is the focus of the present work.
 Requiring a computable theory of physics is essentially the same as requiring all knowledge to be obtained through an algorithmic process in finite time.
 It is not the same as requiring only finite objects, but it does necessitate working within so-called non-classical logics, as we outline in detail below.
 The desirable quality of computability in the foundations of physics is not obtained by classical logic.